pyconjp/2012.pycon.jp/sphinx/en/participants/index.rst

   * - Lunch
     - | We will be serving lunch generously provided by our sponsors.
       | We will post the time when lunch will be served.
 Please eat lunch during the alloted time.
+      | Lunch may not be able to serve the time after 14.
   * - Food & Drink
     - | Bringing food and drink into the conference is permitted.
       | However, we ask that you only eat in the cafeteria or other allotted areas.